SRSWTI/shadows/README.md

-we aim to maintain 100% test coverage, which is required for all prs to `shadows`. we believe that `shadows` should stay small, simple, understandable, and reliable, and that begins with testing all the dusty branches and corners. this will give us the confidence to upgrade dependencies quickly and to adapt to new versions of redis over time.
+we aim to maintain 100% test coverage, which is required for all prs to `shadows`. we believe that `shadows` should stay small, simple, understandable, and reliable, and that begins with testing all the dusty branches and corners. and thanks dockettho. this will give us the confidence to upgrade dependencies quickly and to adapt to new versions of redis over time.